lsuhpchelp/lbrnloniworkshop2020/day5/readme.md

 * **keras_mnist_v4_cnn.ipynb**: convolutional neural network example
 * **keras_mnist_v5_cnn_lenet.ipynb**: convolutional neural network, a LeNet example

-** If you are not able to open the jupyter notebook from github to Colab, try using the below link: https://nbviewer.jupyter.org/
+** If you are not able to open the jupyter notebook from github to Colab, try using the below link by pasting the link of the notebook from github: https://nbviewer.jupyter.org/